blackdwarf/core-docs/docs/core-concepts/core-sdk/cli/dotnet-new.md

 ==========

 ## NAME
-dotnet-new -- Create a new .NET Core project
+dotnet new -- Create a new .NET Core project

 ## SYNOPSIS
-dotnet-new [--type] [--lang]
+dotnet new [--type] [--lang]

 ## DESCRIPTION
 The new command provides a convenient way to initalize a valid .NET Core project and sample source code to try out the CLI toolset.